formstamp/formstamp/README.md

   from you.
 * Widget directives - most often used widgets
-* Low-level directives - common concerns for widgets construction, can be used to build you own custom widgets
+* Low-level directives - common concerns for widgets construction, can be used to build your own custom widgets

 Form Builder
 -----------